John Dough and the Cherub: Synopsis

-John sacrifices the rest of his mutilated hand to save the life of a pretty young girl trapped on the island, who is wasting away; his elixir-rich gingerbread flesh saves her life.
+John sacrifices the rest of his mutilated hand to save the life of a pretty young girl trapped on the island, who is wasting away.
+His elixir-rich gingerbread flesh saves her life.
 Pittypat the rabbit introduces the heroes to the King of the Fairy Beavers, who accepts them into his subterranean domain and resolves their difficulties with his magic.
-The girl is restored to her parents, whom our heroes rescued from slavery in the Mifkets' kitchen; John and Chick, joined by Para Bruin, are borne into the sky by friendly flamingoes.
-After a brief and unpleasant stop on Pirate Island, the flamingoes carry the three adventurers to their final destination.
-(Ali Dubh is left stranded on the Mifket island; his witch-bought transportation spell was good for two uses only.)
+The girl is restored to her parents, whom our heroes rescued from slavery in the Mifkets' kitchen.
+John and Chick, joined by Para Bruin, are borne into the sky by friendly flamingos.
+After a brief and unpleasant stop on Pirate Island, the flamingos carry the three adventurers to their final destination.
+Ali Dubh is left stranded on the Mifket island as his witch-bought transportation spell was good for two uses only.

 The twin countries of Hiland and Loland occupy opposite halves of an island, separated by a high wall and a large and richly-furnished castle.
 The people of Hiland are tall and thin, and they live in tall thin houses; those of Loland are short and stout, with dwellings to match.
-The king who ruled the two lands has died, and both peoples await the arrival of a prophesied, non-human replacement.
-John Dough fits the bill, and he becomes the new King of Hiland and Loland.
+The king who ruled the two lands has died and both peoples await the arrival of a prophesied, non-human replacement.
+John Dough fits the bill and he becomes the new King of Hiland and Loland.
 A local baker repairs the damage John has endured in his travels.
-Para Bruin becomes Chief Counselor, while the Cherub claims the title of Head Booleywag — "the one that rules the ruler."
+Para Bruin becomes Chief Counselor while the Cherub claims the title of Head Booleywag — "the one that rules the ruler."
 Together, the three manage very well for many years to come — but the annals of Hiland and Loland never make clear whether Chick, the Head Booleywag, is male or female.